-I am a zoologist with a background in behavioural ecology and wildlife conservation.
-I split my time between academia and science communication (read more about my sci-comm activities here).
+I’m a zoologist with a background in behavioural ecology and wildlife conservation.
+I split my time between academia and science communication.

-I have previously lectured at the University of Reading, Nottingham Trent University and the University of Oxford.
+Previously, I have lectured at the Brunel University of London, University of Reading, and Nottingham Trent University.

 University of Reading, UK